 : guided tours on Thursday at 10.30am, 11.30am and 12.30pm.Closed

-: Trilingual in English, Catalan and Spanish.
+: Catalan or Spanish (according to the majority language of the group) and English.
 Audioguide in French, German, Chinese and Russian.Length

 : 50 minutes.Meeting point